How To Build A Strong Church – 5 Key Areas Of Focus

 Giving people the option of setting up a monthly or weekly automatic bank transfer will do wonders for your church’s finances.

-Just take a quick look at creation and you’ll see how our God is a God of systems; the solar system, the ecosystem, our skeletal and digestive systems, I could go on…
+Just take a quick look at creation and you’ll see how God is a God of systems; the solar system, the ecosystem, our skeletal and digestive systems, I could go on…

-Life as we know it doesn’t ‘just happen’.
+Life as we know it doesn’t just happen.

 It’s all self-regulating, following a sequence of patterns and laws.
 Our God orders chaos and He’s very intentional about it.

-I believe that by getting your pastoral priorities in the right order, you’ll free up yourself to focus on what you need to grow a strong and healthy church.
+I believe that by getting your pastoral priorities in the right order, you’ll free yourself up to focus on what you need to grow a strong and healthy church.

 1. Great am really blessed and up lifted in growing my church to 500 members in one year.